Last reviewed June 2026

 • Other welfare benefits like accident, hospital indemnity, or AD&D

-Employers that only offer fully insured benefits without 100+ participants generally don’t have to file—but Wrap plans can consolidate multiple benefits and may change filing obligations.
+Employers that only offer fully insured benefits without 100+ participants generally don’t have to file, but Wrap plans can consolidate multiple benefits and may change filing obligations.

-Compliance Form 5500
+Topic: Form 5500